You’ve seen them on TV. You’ve heard the horror stories from other mamas. But what do contractions feel like, really?

-That being said, it’s never a bad idea to get as informed as you can be so that there are as few bombshells as possible that can be dropped on the day.
+That being said, it’s never a bad idea to get as informed as you can on contractions so that there are as few bombshells as possible that can be dropped on the day.

 So, without further ado, let’s get cracking on the curious case of contractions.

-How do I know if I’m having contractions?
+- How do I know if it’s a contraction?

 What do labor contractions feel like?